ishivvers/FlipperPhoto/README.md

     - include a c to mark this file as a fully calibrated image
   - The skeleton code to do this is available in flipp/imgchecker/validators.py:moveFile()
  - For each image in the `reduced_images` folder, calculate the observed magnitude for each detected object
-  - use source extractor to pull out the instrumental magnitudes for all objects
+   - use source extractor to pull out the instrumental magnitudes for all objects: DONE
-   - DONE
    - cross-match the source extractor catalogs to APASS stars and calculate the image zeropoint
      - use [astroquery](http://www.astropy.org/astroquery/) to access APASS data
      - plan to later have local storage of APASS data, to make this step faster
      - use [astropy coordinates](http://astropy.readthedocs.io/en/latest/coordinates/) to cross-match the APASS catalog to our source extractor catalog
      - translate APASS magnitudes into KAIT/Nickel passbands and calculate the zeropoint
        - use color terms from Mo's thesis; talk to WK.
  - Populate a database of those results
   - use MySQL
   - one table for objects
     - each row has RA,Dec,APASS\_ID,APASS\_mag,(maybe other catalog ids and mags),objectType
     - all objects that are NOT in APASS/other catalogs should be noted as possible transients
   - another table for observations
     - each row includes the ObjectID,date,magnitude,error,passband
  - Further steps:
    - perform image subtraction on new images to look for faint sources
    - incorporate into realtime KAIT checking pipeline